cypress-io/cypress-docker-images/factory/README.md

 The following args can be set to define what versions the cypress factory docker includes in it's final build.

+If no args are defined, only the default version of node will be installed.
+This can still be a useful container though since we will also install any required cypress apt dependencies.

 ### NODE_VERSION

 The version of Node to install in the docker container.
-If not specified, the default version of Node is installed.
+If not specified, the default version of Node (defined [here](./docker-compose.yml)) is installed.
 Node is required.

 Example: `NODE_VERSION='16.18.1'`